The Moringa Tree is Empowering Families

 increases milk production in lactating mothers,

 and improves the overall health of children and adults when added to the daily diet.
-Click here to see the full nutritional power of moringa!
+Click on the links below to see the full nutritional power of moringa!

-Learn how to add moringa to your daily diet at Moringa Basics ~ Your “How To” Guide.
+Learn how to add moringa to your daily diet at:

 In addition to the rich nutrition in moringa leaves, the seeds contain a beautiful, golden, high-quality oil, similar to olive oil, which may be used for cooking, skin and hair care, lamp oil, or as a light machine oil.
 Moringa oil is also becoming a sought-after ingredient in the cosmetics industry.
-To learn how to press the oil, see our blog post, Seeds to Oil in 4 Easy Steps!
+To learn how to press the oil, see our blog post:

 “The seed kernels contain significant quantities of a series of low-molecular-weight, water-soluble proteins which, in solution, carry an overall positive charge.
 The proteins are considered to act similarly to synthetic, positively charged polymer coagulants.
 When added to raw water the proteins bind to the predominantly negatively charged particles that make raw waters turbid (silt, clay, bacteria, etc.).
 Under proper agitation these bound particles then grow in size to form the flocs, which may be left to settle by gravity or removed by filtration.
 This process will remove 90-99.9% of the bacteria which are attached to the solid particles, as well as clearing the water.”